 Because of the seasonal nature of the City's population, TischlerBise recommends that development fees for residential development in the City of Apache Junction be imposed according to a number of persons in occupied households.
 For the development fee calculations, TischlerBise used the ACS results shown at the top of Figure A1 to indicate the relative number of persons per household, by units in a residential structure, and the housing mix in Apache Junction.
-The ratio of persons per household (PPH) across housing types is 2.26.
-To estimate population for future years, however, the single family and multi-family PPHU ratios of 2.92 and 1.93, respectively, are used.
-As shown in Figure A1, mobile home/RV units represent the greatest share of housing units in the City at 51%.
-However, the majority of new units presently being constructed in the City are single family units.
-Currently, the share of single family housing units in Apache Junction is 38.7%, while multi-family housing units represent slightly over 10%.
+The ratio of persons per household (PPH) across housing types is 2.31.
+As shown in Figure A1, single-family units (which includes mobile homes) represent the greatest share of housing units in the City at almost 87%.